JetBrains/intellij-sdk-docs/topics/products/rider/rider.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-## Introduction
-Rider plugins are generally used to expose the functionality of a ReSharper plugin.
+Rider plugins are generally used to expose the functionality of a [ReSharper](https://www.jetbrains.com/resharper/) plugin.
 [Rider](https://www.jetbrains.com/rider/) uses the IntelliJ Platform somewhat [differently](intellij_platform.md#rider) than other Platform-based based IDEs.
 Rider uses the IntelliJ Platform to provide the user interface for a C# and .NET IDE but uses ReSharper to provide the language-specific features.